How to pitch a story to Xtra

 Xtra’s “Love Like Mine” column celebrates LGBTQ2 love in all its forms—romantic, familial, platonic and more.
 Here’s what we’re looking for:

 A completed manuscript or a short pitch.
 You cannot submit an essay that was previously published online or in print.
 Your piece should be about 1,000 words in length and attached to your email submission as an MS Word-compatible doc or a Google doc.

 A personal voice and tone.
 Write in your own voice, but please no journal entries or academic papers.
 We want readers to reflect on, and relate to, your story.

 Vivid storytelling.
 Be clear and descriptive.
 Provide context and anecdotes.
 Situate your story in the world.

 Scenes and characters.
 Show, don’t tell.
 Let us see what happened, where it happened and how it happened.

 No author pseudonyms.
 We do, however, accept using first names, initials or pseudonyms for other people featured in the essay.

 To ensure your story ideas, pitches, press releases and other communications reach the right person, please refer to our contact list below:

-Gordon Bowness, executive editor: General inquiries, arts and culture
+Gordon Bowness, executive editor: general inquiries, culture, health, “Love Like Mine”

 Riley Sparks, producer and story editor: “Inspired” and video stories